Call now for addiction support(877) 648-4288

 - Building and/or rebuilding healthy relationships

 Patients will meet with a therapist to develop self-awareness and achieve personal transformation.
-Therapists help patients get to the root of their addiction issues through various questions and interactions.
+Therapists help patients uncover the root cause of their addiction through various questions and interactions.
 In particular, a high percentage of patients in recovery have co-occurring disorders.
-Military veterans, for instance, often use drugs to cope with Post Traumatic Stress Disorder (PTSD), as do victims of physical and sexual abuse.
+Military veterans, for instance, often use drugs to cope with post traumatic stress disorder (PTSD), as do victims of physical and sexual abuse.